 Features of Wendy’s Organizational Structure

 Wendy’s has a functional organizational structure.
-This organizational structure uses business functions as bases for grouping resources and activities.
+This company structure uses business functions as bases for grouping resources and activities.
 Instead of having geographic divisions, the company uses a centralized management structure.
 The following are the prominent characteristics of Wendy’s organizational structure:

 - Corporate function-based groups